Rian-wahid/mcs/README.md

 The MAC algorithm is initialized with `mcs_mac_init`, taking a 32-byte (256-bit) key.
 The key is divided into eight 32-bit words (`k1` through `k8`), which are used to seed the initial 128-bit internal state (`a`, `b`, `c`, `d`) and for mixing operations during processing.

 ### 3.3 Core Operations
-- **`mcs_mac_write`**: This function is intended to process input data of arbitrary length.
-It updates an internal 128-bit counter that tracks the total length of processed data. *Note: As of the current implementation, handling of flexible-length input and buffering for partial 16-byte blocks is noted as a `TODO` for complete functionality.*
+- **`mcs_mac_write`**: This function processes input data of arbitrary length.
+It updates an internal 128-bit counter that tracks the total length of processed data and handles buffering for partial 16-byte blocks.
 - **`mcs_mac_calc`**: Processes a 16-byte block of input data.
 It XORs the input with the current internal state, applies the `mcs_mac_mix` function, XORs with specific key parts (`k1` to `k4`), and applies `mcs_mac_mix` again to update the state.
 - **`mcs_mac_digest`**: Finalizes the MAC calculation.
 It first calls `mcs_mac_calc_final`, which processes any remaining buffered data and incorporates the total message length and additional key material into the final state.
 The resulting 16-byte MAC tag is then outputted.
 - **`mcs_mac_verify`**: Compares a newly computed MAC tag with a provided reference tag.
 The comparison is performed in a constant-time manner to mitigate timing attacks.